rajatgirotra/study/java/udemy/java_course/src/main/java/org/gradle/README_1.txt

 Why gradlew
 ===========
 gradlew means gradle wrapper. they are a wrapper script which you can checkin along with source code in github.
 They should be used all the time, instead of using gradle.
-When you checkout some JVM repo from github, which has gradle build system, you can still build the project without a gradle installation.
-That's because the gradle wrapper scripts have all the logic built-in to do a successful build.
+When you checkout some Java repo from github, which has gradle build system, you can still build the project without a gradle installation.
+That's because the gradle wrapper scripts have all the logic built-in to download the correct version of gradle for your project and use that version of gradle for building your project.

 closures
 ========